phpactor/language-server-phpactor-extensions/tests/LanguageServerCompletion/Integration/expected/class_reflection6.md

-_⚠ deprecated: This is deprecated_
-class Foobar
+// @deprecated This is deprecated class Foobar